yegor256/blog/_drafts/mgmt.md

 The root cause always is the same: appraisal mistakes.

 What can we do to fix this?
-We should take appraisal job away from managers!
+We should take the appraisal job away from managers!
 This is how we solve the problem.
-People must not decide whose performance is better, because they can't do it right and this leads to all other problems.
+People must not decide whose performance is better, because they can't do it right and this leads to all the other problems.
 If managers stop appraising us, they will turn into leaders, mentors, teachers, experts, gurus, decision makers, and everybody else, who we don't hate.
 We hate _appraisers_, because they make mistakes about our performance and kill our motivation.
-We won't hate them at all, if there will be a _system_, which is based on [_metrics_]({% pst 2020/jun/2020-06-23-individual-performance-metrics %}), which judge our results.
+We won't hate them at all, if there is a _system_, which is based on [_metrics_]({% pst 2020/jun/2020-06-23-individual-performance-metrics %}), which judge our results.

 What self-managing adepts are offering is to destroy the entire management system and replace it with chaos (or something very close to it).
-They seem to not understand where is the real problem.
+They seem to not understand where the real problem is.
 They just don't like "being told what to do" and to fix this they suggest getting rid of what our civilization has been building for thousands of years: responsibility delegation through subordination (aka "management").